-- The competition authorities will closely scrutinize behavior that may amount to a crisisrelated abuse of dominance. - Due the current crisis, several competition authorities across Europe and the globe are already actively monitoring companies to detect any abusive behavior regarding products with a crisis-related increase in demand (e.g. disinfectant, respiratory masks or certain food or household goods). - Companies with market power on such markets, even only if based on the narrowest possible market definition, should be aware of the increased scrutiny by authorities.
-But also competitors and/or customers will be monitoring crisis-related changes to prices and other conditions closely and report immediately to the authorities if they believe that a companies' behavior could be considered abusive. - Authorities in the UK, China, Ecuador and Colombia have already sent targeted industry-specific letters, warning against conduct that harms competition and consumer rights. - For example, the UK urged pharmaceutical and food companies to self-report instances where a price hike is caused by an equivalent increased applied upstream by wholesalers or suppliers, to assist the CMA in investigation any issues further up the supply chain.
+- The competition authorities will closely scrutinize behavior that may amount to a crisisrelated abuse of dominance. - Due the current crisis, several competition authorities across Europe and the globe are already actively monitoring companies to detect any abusive behavior regarding products with a crisis-related increase in demand (e.g. disinfectants, respiratory masks or certain food or household goods). - Companies with market power on such markets, even only if based on the narrowest possible market definition, should be aware of the increased scrutiny by authorities.
+But also competitors and/or customers will be monitoring crisis-related changes to prices and other conditions closely and report immediately to the authorities if they believe that a companies' behavior could be considered abusive. - Authorities in the UK, China, Ecuador and Colombia have already sent targeted industry-specific letters, warning against conduct that harms competition and consumer rights. - For example, the UK urged pharmaceutical and food companies to self-report instances where a price hike is caused by an equivalent increased applied upstream by wholesalers or suppliers to assist the CMA in investigation any issues further up the supply chain.
 Other competition authorities may follow suit and send out similar warnings.
-The CMA is also engaging with Amazon and eBay to find out what they are doing to curb profiteering from the Corona crisis.
+The CMA is also engaging with Amazon and eBay to find out what they are doing to curb profiteering from the Corona crisis. - France has already set maximum prices for hand sanitizers and announced that it would do the same for face masks.
+The CMA also announced that it would assess the possibility of direct legislative pricing.